Quantum tunnelling without a barrier: The colour switchover

-This finding is deeply surprising when thinking of strong-field ionisation in terms of the well-established two-step model derived from the quasi-static intuition.
-One possible explanation is to take into account the nonadiabaticity of the process using the complex-time model explained in~\cite{smirnova2013Multielectron}.
-Thereupon the saddle point $t_s$ marks the moment the electron enters the barrier, wherein the imaginary part is understood as the time the electron spends under the barrier, and the real part is the moment it appears in the continuum (read: exits the barrier).
+This finding is deeply surprising when thinking of strong-field ionisation in terms of the well-established quasi-static intuition~\cite{Keldysh1965, faisal1973Multiple, reiss1980Effect, Perelomov1967}.
+One possible explanation is to account for the nonadiabaticity of the process using the complex-time model explained in~\cite{smirnova2013Multielectron}.
+Therein the complex-valued saddle point $t_s$ marks the moment the electron enters the barrier, $\imag(t_s)$ is understood as the time it spends under the barrier, and $\real(t_s)$ is the moment it appears in the continuum (read: exits the barrier).
 As, in our case, the electric field is non-zero during that tunnelling time, i.e., for the time between $t_s$ and $\real(t_s)$, one could argue that there is a barrier formed which allows the electron to tunnel.
-However, the dynamics in imaginary time in this case are still~\mbox{unclear.}
+However, the dynamics in complex-valued time are far from unambiguous.

-For non-zero momenta the situation is essentially the same as for $p=0$.
-As the field shape depends smoothly on the mixing angle, for any given drift momentum we can always find an ionisation event happening at a time when the electric field is zero.
-We illustrate this using the following vice-versa consideration.
-For the situation of equal amplitudes of $\omega$ and $2 \omega$-field ($R = 1$) the ionisation time depends smoothly on the momentum.
-Hence, for a small positive (negative) drift momentum the ionisation happens shortly before (after) the field extremum.
-For the spanned ionisation window around $t=0$ the electric field is then non-zero.
-However, inspecting \fig{fig1}(e) shows that the respective instantaneous field amplitude ultimately is still comparatively low and leaves us surprised about the existence of an ionisation event.
+It is worth emphasizing that the tunnel-ionisation dynamics hold in essentially identical form regardless of the value of the drift momentum $p$, and the only special feature at $p=0$ is the exact saddle-point coalescence of \fig{fig1}(i).
+In particular, for any given $p$ we can always find an ionisation event happening at a time when the electric field is zero.